 1. Highly Rich In Nutrients And Powerful Compounds

-Juniper berries are a rich source of vitamin C which is essential for your immunity and improvement of collagen production in the body.
+Juniper berries are a rich source of vitamin C which is essential for your immune system and improvement of collagen production in the body.
 Vitamin C also helps in protecting your skin from UV-induced photodamage.
 It is a good antioxidant that helps in keeping your cells protected from free radicals (5).

 These berries are also rich in flavonoids that offer a wide range of health benefits.
 By incorporating a diet that is rich in flavonoids you may be able to protect yourself from chronic heart diseases.
 A study was conducted to ascertain the effects of flavonoids on reducing diabetes, cancer, cardiovascular, and brain diseases.
 It was found that when consumed in its natural form or synthesized from, flavonoids helped reduce some of the symptoms of these diseases.
 The study also pointed out that further research was required to begin clinically testing the effectiveness of flavonoids in treating these diseases (6).